Dynatrace allows you to easily configure your HTTP monitors when first setting them up and at any time thereafter.

 You can validate the response to an HTTP request by checking for specific on-screen text and set a notification to alert you if the response time is unusually long.

 Response validation helps you verify that your application loads the expected content by checking if the response contains certain text.

-You can set a condition to either pass or fail a monitor based on the results of these checks.
-If pass criteria are not met (or fail criteria are met) the monitor fails and the execution is aborted.
+You can set a condition to either pass or fail the monitor based on the results of these checks.
+If pass criteria are not met (or fail criteria are met), the monitor fails and the execution is aborted.

 Select the required option and type in the expected text for reference.
 Keep in mind that texts are case-sensitive.

 Select Interpret content match as regular expression if the specified text is defined as a regular expression.